 Wouldn't it be great to relive your classic gaming experiences on a machine that is made for the future?
 Retro Space is a pretty cool piece of furniture.
 The stunning arcade cabinet fits either your 70's retro room or your minimalist interior.
 It is ready to play all the games you know from the past.
 Load it with all your music and movies for use as a media jukebox.
 And feel free to load it with software to add any functionality you might imagine in the future.

 The biggest client for the original Retro Space, Dutch Game Garden, wanted to be present at the Game Developer Conference (GDC 2013) in San Francisco.
 Shipping all original cabinets was not prefered as it would take a month by boat and truck with the risk of damaging the cabs.
 So Dutch Game Garden asked me to make a lighter flat pack version.
 Call it Retro Space 2.0, or the road edition.
 This time no hand sanded and spray painted version, but a DIY assemble plywood one.
-From march 25-29 2013, Dutch Game Garden will use 20 of the new cabinets to show the best of the Dutch game industry in a special Indigo event at the Dutch Consulate in San Francisco.The first of a new series of Retro Space 2.0 cabinets.
+From march 25-29 2013, Dutch Game Garden used 20 of the new cabinets to show the best of the Dutch game industry in a special Indigo event at the Dutch Consulate in San Francisco.The first of a new series of Retro Space 2.0 cabinets.

 5617 BD Eindhoven